mboratko/redmine_latex_mathjax/README.md

 2. If you downloaded the zipball (https://github.com/process91/redmine_latex_mathjax/zipball/master), rename the extracted directory to 'redmine_latex_mathjax'
 3. Restart Redmine (e.g. by restarting Apache)

 Login to Redmine and go to Administration->Plugins.
-You should now see 'Redmine LaTeX MathJax'.
+You should now see 'Redmine LaTeX MathJax', which indicates it is installed.
 Enjoy!

 Usage
 ------------
-Anywhere on a wiki page write for inline formulas (inlineMath):
+Anywhere on a wiki page (for example) write for inline formulas (inlineMath):

 $\sum_i x_i$